-Some people take pets and leave them in rural neighborhoods thinking that the pet will be able to take care of itself and will live wild and free.
-Some people think that someone else will take in their pet giving it a new home.
+PLEASE do not leave an animal in a rural area thinking that the pet will be able to take care of itself and live wild and free.
 Cats and dogs have been domesticated for thousands of years and are not equipped to fend for themselves.
-They become food for coyotes, large dogs, raccoons, hawks, owls and humans.
+They become food for coyotes, hawks, owls, and other wildlife and can be in danger of less than kind humans.
 They may wander for weeks as they slowly starve to death.
 NEVER DO THIS.

 Here are some of the reasons people give up their companion animals and some alternative solutions:

-Bad behaviors do make the pet difficult to live with, but don't give up!
+We understand.
+Bad behaviors DO make the pet difficult to live with, but don't give up!
 Find a solution; make changes in your home or lifestyle.
 Spending a little extra time with the pet in the immediate future will help modify or eliminate the problem behavior and can save your pet's life.

 - Use the library and the internet to research information on behavior problems and ideas on solving them.
 (Check our website's behavior information.)

 - Check with your veterinarian to see if there might be a medical reason for your pet's behavior.
-Many times pets that eliminate inappropriately (don't use the litter box, etc.) have a medical condition which can be treated and will stop the problem.
-Your vet may also know of some behavior resources.
+Often, pets that eliminate inappropriately (don't use the litter box, etc.) have a medical condition that can be treated and will stop the problem.

 - Contact a trainer or behaviorist.
-Click here to see a list of Trainers and Behaviorists.
+One of our local trainers is:

-- Arizona Humane Society at 602-997-7585 an Arizona Animal Welfare League at 602-273-6852 run free telephone behavior help lines.
+- Arizona Humane Society at 602-997-7585 and Arizona Animal Welfare League at 602-273-6852 run free telephone behavior helplines.
 You can also get information on their websites at www.AZHumane.org and www.AAWL.org

 - Ask friends who have pets if they have had similar experiences and for their help in solving this situation.
 Brainstorm with friends and relatives.
 Did something change in your household that may have upset the pet and be causing this problem?